jzhufd/beautiful-jekyll/_drafts/2018-01-23-personal-website.md

 I am sharing the best practice in my mind in developing you own website.
 Please find the detailed step-by-step process in the following.
 In my opinion, it is a one day project :) Feel free to leave comments at the bottom.

-### Use github as the host of the website
+### Use GitHub as the host of the website
-1. Register one account at [github.com](https://github.com/)
+1. Register one account at [GitHub.com](https://github.com/)
-   * If you are first time to github, please check this nice tutorial video
+   * If you are first time to GitHub, please check this nice tutorial video
    {% include youtubePlayer.html id="0fKg7e37bQE&t" %}

-2. Fork one of the existing Jekyll themes from github repository.
+2. Fork one of the existing Jekyll themes from GitHub repository.
 I used Dean Attali's [_Beautiful Jekyll theme_](https://github.com/daattali/beautiful-jekyll)
    * Click the link above at go to the repository for _Beautiful Jekyll theme_
    * The Fork button is located at the top right corner (right below your username)